PipeWire/wireplumber/src/scripts/linking/README.rst

 The hooks in this section are organized in 3 sub-categories.
 The first category includes hooks that are triggered by changes in the graph.
-Some of them are tasked to schedule a "rescan-for-linking" event, which is the lowest priority event and its purpose is to scan through all the linkable session items and link them to a particular target.
+Some of them are tasked to schedule a "rescan-for-linking" event, which is the lowest priority linking event and its purpose is to scan through all the linkable session items and link them to a particular target.
 The "rescan-for-linking" event is always scheduled to run once for all the graph changes in a cycle.
 This is achieved by flagging the event